MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_root_control_register.md

 A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

-#### - Rsvd
+#### - FatalSerrEnable

-Reserved.
+A single bit that indicates that a system error should be generated if a non-fatal error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.

-#### - CorrectableSerrEnable
+#### - PMEInterruptEnable

-A single bit that indicates that a system error should be generated if a correctable error is reported by any of the devices in the hierarchy that are associated with this root port or by the root port itself.
+A single bit that indicates that interrupts are enabled for power management events.

 #### - CRSSoftwareVisibilityEnable